OpenITI/documentation/index.md

 6. Passage is the ID of a specific text unit (like a chapter, a biography, a paragraph, etc.).
 Combined with the preceding elements, it becomes 10: Unique Passage Identifier.

+###### Special cases in version IDs:

+* `Vols` at the end of the version ID: indicates that the text is a multivolume text of which every volumne in the source collection had its own ID number; in OpenITI, we join all these volumes into one file and keep only the ID number of the first volume (and add `Vols` to the version ID to log this)
+* `BK<number>` at the end of the version ID: indicates that the text has been split off from a digital text file that contained more than one text (the BK number reflecting the order of appearance of the texts in the original file). e.g., the file Shia003459 contained two texts that were separated:
+  - 0255Jahiz.NaqdCuthmaniyya.Shia003459**BK1**-ara1
+  - 0220AbuJacfarIskafi.NaqdCuthmaniyya.Shia003459**BK2**-ara1 (a commentary on the former)
+* `A`, `B`, ... at the end of the version ID: the text file contains only part of a text that had to be split into parts because of file size limitations of GitHub repositories.
+  E.g., 1111Majlisi.BiharAnwar.Shia001432Vols had to be split into three parts:
+  - 1111Majlisi.BiharAnwar.Shia001432Vols**A**
+  - 1111Majlisi.BiharAnwar.Shia001432Vols**B**
+  - 1111Majlisi.BiharAnwar.Shia001432Vols**C**

 For more information on the naming conventions of the special cases, such as large texts that spread across multiple files, please see the document [here](https://docs.google.com/document/d/1d7qlanLOLmcBFZLeH_rE8r5i3BqATeeGyeLTvkupn70/edit?usp=sharing) (in progress).
 New cases will be added to this document.

 ##### Text files: OpenITI mARkdown